 Consulting the Records

 Local HERs/SMRs can be consulted by contacting the relevant local authority historic environment service.
-Some HERs/SMRs are also accessible on-line, either through their own websites (see individual listings) and also through the sites listed below, although for more detailed information and advice, contact the individual HER/SMR.
+Some HERs/SMRs are also accessible on-line, either through their own websites (see ALGAO's list of member organisations) and also through the sites listed below, although for more detailed information and advice, contact the individual HER/SMR.

 Some HERs are available online, and can be accessed via Heritage Gateway, which also enables cross searching with a number of national databases, and provides contact details for all HERs.
 Archaeology Data Service also has links to a wide range of reports on Interventions, databases and other collections.